 For suppling incorrect, incomplete, or misleading information to authorities in response to a request: €5 million, or 1% of total worldwide annual turnover for the preceding financial year, whichever higher.

-When will this come into force?
+When will this Act apply?

 For more information, visit us at Governance & Compliance, or Contact Us for a consultation.